MicrosoftDocs/azure-docs/articles/automation/automation-disaster-recovery.md

 This article explains the disaster recovery strategy to handle a region-wide or zone-wide failure.

-You need to have a strategy to reduce the impact and effects arising from unpredictable events and to be effective in disaster recovery of Automation accounts, and their dependent resources such as Modules, Connections, Credentials, Certificates, Variables and Schedules.
-An essential part of a disaster recovery plan is preparing to failover to the replica of the Automation account created in advance in the secondary region if the Automation account in the primary region becomes unavailable.
-Ensure that your disaster recovery strategy considers your Automation account and the dependent resources listed above.
+You must have a disaster recovery strategy to handle a region-wide service outage or zone-wide failure to help reduce the impact and effects arising from unpredictable events on your business and customers.
+You are responsible to set up disaster recovery of Automation accounts, and its dependent resources such as Modules, Connections, Credentials, Certificates, Variables and Schedules.
+An important aspect of a disaster recovery plan is preparing to failover to the replica of the Automation account created in advance in the secondary region, if the Automation account in the primary region becomes unavailable.
+Ensure that your disaster recovery strategy considers your Automation account and the dependent resources.

 ## Enable disaster recovery

-When you [create](./quickstarts/create-account-portal.md#create-automation-account) an Automation account, it requires a location that you must use for deployment.
-Primary region included Assets and runbooks created for the Automation account, also includes the job execution data and logs.
-For disaster recovery, the replica of your Automation account must be already deployed and ready in the secondary region.
+Every Automation account that you [create](./quickstarts/create-account-portal.md#create-automation-account) requires a location that you must use for deployment.
+This would be the primary region for your Automation account and it includes Assets, runbooks created for the Automation account, job execution data, and logs.
+For disaster recovery, the replica  Automation account must be already deployed and ready in the secondary region.

-- Begin by [creating a replica of the Automation account](./quickstarts/create-account-portal.md#create-automation-account) in any alternate [region](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all).
+- Begin by [creating a replica Automation account](./quickstarts/create-account-portal.md#create-automation-account) in any alternate [region](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all).
 - Select the secondary region of your choice - paired region or any other region where Azure Automation is available.
-- Apart from creating a replica of the Automation account, replicate the dependent resources such as Runbooks, Modules, Connections, Credentials, Certificates, Variables, Schedules and permissions assigned for the Run As account and Managed Identities in the Automation account.
+- Apart from creating a replica of the Automation account, replicate the dependent resources such as Runbooks, Modules, Connections, Credentials, Certificates, Variables, Schedules and permissions assigned for the Run As account and Managed Identities in the Automation account in primary region to the Automation account in secondary region.
+You can use the [PowerShell script](#powershell-script-to-migrate-automation-account-from-one-region-to-another) to migrate assets of the Automation account from one region to another.
-- If you are using [ARM templates](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all) to define and deploy Automation runbooks, you can use the same templates to deploy the same runbooks in any other Azure region where the replica of the Automation account exists.
+- If you are using [ARM templates](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all) to define and deploy Automation runbooks, you can use these templates to deploy the same runbooks in any other Azure region where you create the replica Automation account.
 In case of a region-wide outage or zone-wide failure in the primary region, you can execute the runbooks replicated in the secondary region to continue business as usual.
 This ensures that the secondary region steps up to continue the work if the primary regions have a disruption or failure.

 >[!NOTE]
 > Due to data residency requirements, jobs data and logs present in the primary region are not available in the secondary region.

+## Scenarios for cloud and hybrid jobs

-## Scenario: Execute Cloud jobs
+### Scenario: Execute Cloud jobs on secondary region
-For Cloud jobs, ensure that the replica of the Automation account and all the dependent resources and runbooks are deployed and available in the secondary region to result in a negligible downtime.
-You can then use the replica account to execute jobs and business continuity.
+For Cloud jobs, there would be a negligible downtime, provided a replica Automation account and all dependent resources and runbooks are already deployed and available in the secondary region.
+You can use the replica account for executing jobs as usual.

-## Scenario: Execute jobs on Hybrid Runbook Worker deployed in a region different from primary region of failure
+### Scenario: Execute jobs on Hybrid Runbook Worker deployed in a region different from primary region of failure
 If the Windows or Linux Hybrid Runbook worker is deployed using the extension-based approach in a region *different* from the primary region of failure, follow these steps to continue executing the Hybrid jobs:

 1. [Delete](extension-based-hybrid-runbook-worker-install.md?tabs=windows#delete-a-hybrid-runbook-worker) the extension installed on Hybrid Runbook worker in the Automation account in the primary region.
 1. [Add](extension-based-hybrid-runbook-worker-install.md?tabs=windows#create-hybrid-worker-group) the same Hybrid Runbook worker to a Hybrid Worker group in the Automation account in the secondary region.
 The Hybrid worker extension is installed on the machine in the replica of the Automation account.
 1. Execute the jobs on the Hybrid Runbook worker created in Step 2.

-### Deploy the Windows/Linux Hybrid Runbook worked using the agent-based approach
+#### Deploy the Windows/Linux Hybrid Runbook worked using the agent-based approach

 Choose the Hybrid Runbook worker